Compare internet providers in Indiana

 Indiana internet at a glance

 Depending on where you live in the Hoosier state will determine which providers you have available to you.
-Thankfully, there is a good mix of regional and big providers such as AT&T, Xfinity, Spectrum and CenturyLink.
-Along with internet service, you could also gain access to cable TV and home phone service.
+Thankfully, there is a good mix of regional and big providers such as AT&T, Xfinity, Spectrum and Verizon.
+Satellite providers such as HughesNet and Viasat also provide coverage to 98% of the state.

 Fastest internet in Indiana

-- AT&T: AT&T fiber optic internet offers download speeds as fast as 1,000 Mbps.
+- AT&T: AT&T fiber optic internet offers download speeds as fast as 4,700 Mbps, depending on your area.

-- Xfinity: Xfinity’s cable options include a high-speed plan with download speeds of 987 Mbps.
+- Xfinity: Xfinity’s cable options include a high-speed plan with download speeds of 3,000 Mbps, depending on your area.

 Cheapest internet in Indiana